-Queen Anne group again challenges plan to ease restrictions on backyard cottages in Seattle
+Queen Anne group again challenges Seattle plan to ease restrictions on backyard cottages

 Released this month, the review said easing regulations on backyard cottages and mother-in-law apartments would make Seattle more affordable and reduce teardowns of older houses, particularly if the city also tightened restrictions on the size of new houses.

-The Queen Anne group’s new appeal says the city’s environmental impact statement is inadequate and says the proposed changes would hurt Seattle.
+The Queen Anne group’s new appeal says the city’s environmental impact statement was inadequate and says the changes would hurt Seattle.

+It says the statement failed to properly address impacts such as the destruction of older homes, the displacement of populations, stresses on public utilities and the availability of on-street parking.

 “The proposed legislation contains provisions that will eliminate single-family zoning in Queen Anne and within every neighborhood throughout the city,” the appeal says.
 “This unprecedented and wholesale land-use change will negatively impact over 135,000 single-family properties and over 350,000 residents that choose to live in single-family homes.”